Skip to content

 Understanding your climate zone is just the beginning, every garden location, even on a Balcony or patio, has local 'microclimate' variations.

-Autumn and Winter sunshine comes in at a different angle and the sunny spots on your Balcony or Patio and small space may disappear in Autumn and Winter.
+Autumn and winter sunshine comes in at a different angle, and the sunny spots on your balcony or patio and small spaces may disappear.
 A wise gardener will be familiar with the location of the sunny patches at each time of year and parts of the day!
-Good news for shady Balconies and small spaced gardens is that a lot of the leafy greens of the colder months don’t need a lot of sun, unlike the fruiting Summer varieties of favourite plants!
+Good news for shady Balconies and small, spaced gardens is that many of the leafy greens of the colder months don’t need a lot of sun, unlike the fruiting Summer varieties of favourite plants!

 Where You Live Matters!

-Growing in containers means you can shift your plants into areas of your space where more optimum conditions exist.
+Growing in containers means shifting your plants into areas of your space where more optimum conditions exist.
 Root Pouch Grow Bags have two handles

 👉Action Plan for Autumn